Sophie of Mecklenburg (1481–1503): Life

 Sophie died shortly after the birth of her son before her husband became Elector.
 She was buried in the city church of St. Mary in Torgau.
 Her bronze grave plate was crafted by Peter Vischer the Elder in his workshop in Nuremberg, after a design by Jacopo de' Barbari.

-Her widow and his brother Frederick the Wise found an altar in her memory.
+Her widower and his brother Frederick the Wise founded an altar in her memory.
 It was dedicated to Saint Anne and the Fourteen Holy Helpers, and was inaugurated on 18 July 1505.
 The brother commissioned an altar piece from Lucas Cranach the Elder.
 A triptych which is now on display at the Städel Museum in Frankfurt and is known as the Torgau Altarpiece, is generally believed to be this altarpiece.
 Another painting by Cranach, a compact representation of the Fourteen Holy Helpers, remained in Torgau, and is now placed behind her grave.